ricsanfre/pi-cluster/docs/_docs/restic.md

 ### Restic repository initialization

-restic repository (stored within Minio's S3 bucket) need to be initialized before being used.
+restic repository (stored within the S3 bucket) need to be initialized before being used.
 It need to be done just once.

 For initilizing the repo execute: